digital-agenda-data/digital-agenda/docs/import.md

 Import can be triggered via de Django admin interface.
 With one or more config selected choose the "import" action from the dropdown above the table and click on "Go".
 The tasks are executed asynchronously and the "status" field will show the status of the task, and can be:

- - Queued, task is still waiting for a worker to run it
- - Running, task is currently being executed by a worker
- - Completed, task has been executed and finished successfully; the timestamp of completion is saved in "Last Import Time"
- - (error details) in case of any errors the error details are instead saved in this field

 Imports can also be triggered via cmd line using the `estat_import` management command.
 Destructive actions will require user interactive confirmation unless the `--no-input` argument is given.
 Example:

 ```shell